WangZX2001/WangZX2001/README.md

 * 🎓 Year 2 **Computer Engineering** student @ **NUS**
 * ✈️ Passionate about **aviation and robotics**
 * 🛠️ Actively exploring **Embedded System**, **Microcontroller Programming** and **Hardware Software Integration**
-* 🤖 Created project such as Alex (search-and-rescue robot), GymFit (Mobile Application), and VeriGraph Calculator
+* 🤖 Created project such as Alex (search-and-rescue robot), GymFit (Mobile Application) and VeriGraph Calculator

 > *“Make it work.
 Make it right.
 Make it fast.”*